dotnet/AspNetCore.Docs/aspnetcore/performance/caching/memory.md

 * If the web app was primarily caching strings, each cache entry size could be the string length.
 * The app could specify the size of all entries as 1, and the size limit is the count of entries.

 If <xref:Microsoft.Extensions.Caching.Memory.MemoryCacheOptions.SizeLimit> is not set, the cache grows without bound.
-The ASP.NET Core runtime does not trim the cache when sytem memory is low.
+The ASP.NET Core runtime does not trim the cache when system memory is low.
 Apps much be architected to:

 * Limit cache growth.
 * Call <xref:Microsoft.Extensions.Caching.Memory.MemoryCache.Compact*> or <xref:Microsoft.Extensions.Caching.Memory.MemoryCache.Remove*> when available memory is limited: